How to Defrost a Heat Pump: 3 Simple Steps

 Most heat pumps are designed to operate in a wide range of outdoor temperatures, but when the outdoor temperature drops below 40°F, ice can accumulate on the coils of the pump.

 In a nutshell, ice buildup is usually caused by condensation.
 The heat pump cools the air coming into the house from the outside.
 Then, it releases moisture, which turns into droplets of water that freeze when they hit the cold coils of the heat pump system.

 When this happens, ice will build upon the outside coil.
 It can damage the compressor and other parts sensitive to moisture or corrosion.
 If you notice ice forming on your unit’s coils during cold weather, it’s time to defrost it.

-How to Defrost a Heat Pump in 3 Steps
+The 3 Steps on How to Defrost a Heat Pump

 Defrosting your heat pump is a crucial maintenance task if you live in a warm climate.
 You should defrost your heat pump regularly.Here are steps you can take to defrost your heat pump:

 1. Inspect the Heat Pump Coils for Ice Accumulation